 We love serving chicken wings with celery sticks and carrot sticks, and of course, dipping sauces like ranch or bleu cheese.

-Let chicken cool completely.
-Then, store in an airtight container in the refrigerator for up to 3 days.
+Let the chicken cool completely before storing in an airtight container in the refrigerator for up to 3 days.

 To reheat: place on a microwave-safe plate and reheat in the microwave for 60-90 seconds.

 Yes, you can freeze crock pot chicken wings.
 If you plan to freeze your chicken, we recommend freezing immediately after cooking in the slow cooker.

 - Once fully cooked, let cool for 30 minutes.

 - Then, transfer into a freezer-safe gallon-size bag and remove as much air as possible and seal closed.

 - Freeze for up to 3 months.

 Serve your crock pot chicken wings with your favorite dipping sauces such as ranch, blue cheese dressing, green goddess dressing, or Greek yogurt dressing.
 Accompany them with fresh veggies like celery and carrot sticks for a complete game day spread.